 Biblical Foundation Statement

 This is a statement concerning the relationship between Gutenberg College and the biblical message.
 It is intended to clarify that relationship for Gutenberg personnel, students, and the public.
-All board members, regular and probationary faculty, full-time administrative staff, and other staff designated by the president must acknowledge their agreement with the Biblical Foundation Statement by signing a Declaration of Compliance.
-Gutenberg College does allow these individuals the freedom to disagree, in good conscience, with particular statements in part two, the doctrinal statement, subject to an appeal process.
+All members of the board of governors, all faculty (except adjunct faculty), and all other Gutenberg employees and volunteers whose responsibilities entail setting policy for the college; overseeing the programs, departments, and offices of the college; and/or representing the college to oversight bodies are required to sign compliance to the Gutenberg College Biblical Foundation Statement.
+Gutenberg College does allow these individuals the freedom to disagree, in good conscience, with particular statements in Part Two, Doctrinal Statement, subject to review as prescribed in Gutenberg’s Policy Manual.
 We do not require that students agree with this Biblical Foundation Statement; they are only required to read the Statement so that they understand the college’s perspective.

 Part One: The Bible and Gutenberg College

 The Bible is at the heart of everything we do at Gutenberg College.
 This is true in at least three important ways.